 SET& VIDEO DESIGNER Ariane Stamatescu

-With the concept of European Kitchen Encounters and its first installment Tutte le ricette, the team around librettist/director Carmen C. Kruse and composer Manuel Zwerger won the 5° edition of the CROSS Award in Verbania, Italy.
-This series of new 40-minutes, immersive music theater composition features two local, professional performers (a singer and a musician), live-cooking, and the local community on video in an innovative 360° VR performance.
+With the concept of European Kitchen Encounters and its first installment VR-BANIA, the team around librettist/director Carmen C. Kruse and composer Manuel Zwerger won the 5° edition of the CROSS Award in Verbania, Italy.
+This new 40-minute, immersive music theater composition features two performers (a singer and a musician), live-cooking, and the local community on video in an innovative 360° VR performance.

-The core of the composition is the live preparation of the dish most mentioned during a series of community interviews, a risotto bianco con salsiccia in Verbania, - its movements are translated into a piece of acoustic, repetitive actions on prepared instruments and - combined with vocal recitation of original text, woven into an intricate exploration of the cities culture and traditions in a composition of scenic, video, and sound actions.
+The core of the composition is the live preparation of the dish most mentioned during a series of community interviews, a risotto bianco con salsiccia in Verbania, - its movements are translated into a piece of acoustic, repetitive actions on prepared instruments and - combined with vocal recitation of original text, woven into an intricate exploration of the cities culture and traditions.

 TYPE new music theater